basnijholt/nijho.lt/content/post/homelab-explained/index.md

 Every change is a reviewable diff, and every mistake is a `git revert` away.
 It's the same reason I [prefer plain files over databases]({{< ref "/post/file-based-rag-memory" >}}) for AI memory.

-The stacks repo has an instruction file for agents that captures the conventions and the sharp edges:
+The stacks repo has an [`AGENTS.md`](https://agents.md/) that captures the conventions and the sharp edges (`CLAUDE.md` is a symlink to it, so Claude Code reads the same file):

 > **⚠️ IMPORTANT: NEVER run `docker compose` directly!**
 >